MazamaScience/.github/profile/README.md

 # R Packages for Environmental Time Series

-Over the last decade, Mazama Science has created many packages focused on environmental time series.
+Over the last decade, Mazama Science created many packages focused on environmental time series.
 These are used operationally in data processing, analysis and visualization systems at the US Forest Service [AirFire Team](https://portal.airfire.org/home), in the EPA AirNow [Fire & Smoke map](https://fire.airnow.gov) and elsewhere.

-Mazama Science currently maintains the following R packages:
+Jonathan Callahan currently maintains the following R packages:

 - [beakr](https://github.com/MazamaScience/beakr) – A Minimalist Web Framework for R
 - [MazamaRollUtils](https://github.com/MazamaScience/MazamaRollUtils) – Fast rolling functions for R written in C++